Ending conversations can be a bit tricky. You don't want to appear rude, but it's time to get away.

 There are a few different ways to handle ending conversations like these.

 Probably the most polite way is to find someone to leave your new acquaintance with.
 Bring another person into your conversation, make your introductions, then tell them, "I'll leave you two to discuss this further.
 Please excuse me.
-It was a pleasure to meet you."
+It was a pleasure to meet you, John and Cary."

 You have done the good deed of helping your acquaintances network, and given yourself the exit you wanted.
 A win-win!

-If the person you're speaking with reveals that she knows several people at the gathering, you don't have to feel badly about exercising the option of politely excusing yourself and moving on.
+If the person you're speaking with reveals that she knows several people at the gathering, you don't have to feel badly about exercising the option of politely excusing yourself, and moving on.
 Leave with a comment about what you enjoyed in the conversation.
-"Jane, I enjoyed meeting you and hearing about your new project."
+"Jane, I enjoyed meeting you and hearing about your new project.
+Thank you."